Canaqueese: War leader and diplomat

-Canaqueese was both a war leader and a diplomat during the Beaver Wars, a complex series of 17th century conflicts between New France, the Iroquois Confederacy (also known as the Five Nations), and other Indigenous nations over control of the fur trade in the Great Lakes region.
+Canaqueese was both a war leader and a diplomat during the Beaver Wars, a complex series of 17th century conflicts between New France, the Haudenosaunee Confederacy (also known as the Iroquois or Five Nations), and other Indigenous nations over control of the fur trade in the Great Lakes region.
 In July 1654, Canaqueese led a delegation that escorted two French captives to Quebec.
-Annoyed that the French had sent an envoy to the Onondoga rather than the Mohawk, and concerned that the Mohawk might lose their status as the only Iroquois nation with direct access to European trade goods, Canaqueese warned the governor that the French should deal with the Mohawk instead of the Onondaga.
+Annoyed that the French had sent an envoy to the Onondoga rather than the Mohawk, and concerned that the Mohawk might lose their status as the only Haudenosaunee nation with direct access to European trade goods, Canaqueese warned the governor that the French should deal with the Mohawk instead of the Onondaga.

 The Jesuit Relations record Canaqueese's speech to the governor, Jean de Lauzon:

 Ought not one to enter a house by the door, and not by the chimney or roof of the cabin, unless he be a thief, and wish to take the inmates by surprise?
 We, the five Iroquois Nations, compose but one cabin; we maintain but one fire; and we have, from time immemorial, dwelt under one and the same roof.
 Well, then, will you not enter the cabin by the door, which is at the ground floor of the house?
 It is with us [Mohawk] that you should begin; whereas you, by beginning with the [Onondagas], try to enter by the roof and through the chimney.
 Have you no fear that the smoke may blind you, our fire not being extinguished, and that you may fall from the top to the bottom, having nothing solid on which to plant your feet?

 In August 1656, Canaqueese led an ambush of a group of Odawa and Wendat at Lac des Deux Montagnes on the Ottawa River near Montreal.
 Jesuit Father Leonard Garreau, who was travelling with the Odawa and Wendat, was shot in the spine.
 Canaqueese brought the mortally wounded Garreau to Montreal where he died shortly afterwards.

 During the Second Esopus War, Canaqueese negotiated with the Esopus for the release of Dutch captives, however, his efforts only resulted in the freeing of one woman.
 Dutch officials rejected his proposal to use force to rescue the other captives.
-Canaqueese was one of the signatories to the September 1664 treaty of friendship between the English and the Iroquois following the conquest of New Netherland.
+Canaqueese was one of the signatories to the September 1664 treaty of friendship between the English and the Haudenosaunee following the conquest of New Netherland.